 - implement data protection principles in the development of our services and solutions (data protection by design and default);

-- document the processing activities where we act as data controller or data processor;
+- keep records of the processing activities where we act as data controller or data processor;

 - enter into a data processor agreement when using or acting as a data processor;

-- handle breaches arising in connection with data processing, report breaches to the Norwegian Data Protection Authority when and as we are statutorily obliged to, while ensuring adequate information to the registered persons affected;
+- handle breaches arising in connection with data processing, report breaches to the Norwegian Data Protection Authority when and as we are statutorily obliged to, while ensuring that sufficient information is provided to the registered persons affected;

 - safeguard the protection of personal privacy if and when we undertake international transfers of personal data.

-As a public agency we are required to have a Data Protection Officer who is to be informed of our activities on an ongoing basis and who works to safeguard the interests of registered users and acts as liaison with the Norwegian Data Protection Authority.
+As a public agency, we are required to have a Data Protection Officer who is to be informed of our processing on an ongoing basis and who works to safeguard the interests of data subjects and acts as liaison with the Norwegian Data Protection Authority.

 You have the right to:

-- access the information we have on record for you;
+- access the information we process about you;

 - rectification or completion of inaccurate or incomplete information;